Explore UCD

 Curricular information is subject to change.

 Ludwig Wittgenstein (1889-1951) is one of the most important philosophers of the twentieth century.
-The course will take you from his first enigmatic book, the _Tractatus Logico-Philosophicus_ (1921), the only book published during his lifetime, through a chronological and thematic selection of his posthumously published writings on all his most famous ideas.
-All these readings are to be found in the second edition of Anthony Kenny's paperback, _The Wittgenstein Reader (2nd ed.)_ (Blackwell, 2006).
-Topics covered include: the nature of philosophy, meaning and understanding, intentionality, the will, private experience, the 'first person', scepticism and certainty, ethics and faith.
-Wittgenstein famously revolutionised the practice of philosophy twice during the course of the 20th century, in two very different ways.
+The course will begin with his first, enigmatic book, the Tractatus Logico-Philosophicus (1921), but proceeding to a primary focus on his posthumously published work, the Philosophical Investigations (1953), and from there to his outsized influence on later thinkers and philosophers.
+Topics covered include: the nature of philosophy, meaning and understanding, intentionality, the will, private experience and private language, normativity and rule-following, the 'first person', scepticism and certainty.
+Wittgenstein's influence was revolutionary and he remains a controversial figure both within and outside philosophy, especially for his apparently nihilistic approach to philosophy itself.
 Through close in-class discussions of the text and short written assignments in seminar-style, participative fashion (in-person attendance is essential!), we hope to bring out some of the excitement and deep puzzlement that Wittgenstein's writings continue to elicit in everyone, experts and beginners alike.

 About this Module